vishandi/tp/docs/UserGuide.md

 * `whoIsFree ti/12:00 t/friends`

 ### Getting common free timing of persons by tag: `findCommonTiming`
-Gets the common timings of persons who are free with the same tag.
+Gets the common timings of persons who are free with the same tag on a certain day.

 Format: `findCommonTiming t/TAG da/DATE`
 * Show the overlapping timings that a group of friends with the same tags are free on a certain day.